 Throughout the given period, individuals must pass regular, random drug screens to show they’ve been complying with the court’s sobriety requirement as well as appear regularly in court so their progress can be monitored by their judges.

 When individuals prove to be meeting the requirements and doing well, they may be rewarded with things like a reduction in the amount of time left.
 Failure to meet the requirements can result in punishment or sanctions.

 How Drug Court Helps Offenders and Society

 There are many benefits to utilizing drug court for eligible offenders rather than the traditional punitive system.
 Sources have estimated that of the 650,000 inmates that are released from prison each year, as many astwo-thirds or more will be behind bars again within three years of their release.

 With many of those offenders either being addicted to alcohol or drugs or having committed a drug-related crime, drug court has the potential to offer these individuals a method of retribution that also allows them to overcome the disease that has caused them to resort to criminal behavior.

 Drug court shows promise of reducing rates of recidivism (committing another crime and returning to prison after having completed a prior sentence) due to individuals receiving the treatment required to maintain sobriety by overcoming physical dependency and learning some of the underlying factors that contributed to the development of the disease.

-Find Health & Happiness in Recovery
+Find Health and Happiness in Recovery

 Recovery isn’t an overnight process.
 It takes time, conviction, and effort.
 However, individuals who are forced into sobriety via confinement without being given the treatments necessary to overcome the underlying issues is a major disservice to both people with SUD and an arrest record and society.